 Register Your Works For Digital Publication Through Various Service Providers Available in the Market Today.

 6. Why should book rights be protected?

 All rights reserved copyright is for a limited period.
-In the case of original literary work, it is 60 years following the author’s death.
+In the case of the original literary work, it is 60 years following the author’s death.

-7. What is copyright disclaimer?
+7. What is a copyright disclaimer?

-- The copyright disclaimer spells out that the copyrighted content cannot be distributed or reproduced by others without the authors/ the person holding the copyrights, permission.
+- The copyright disclaimer spells out that the copyrighted content cannot be distributed or reproduced by others without the authors/ the person holding the copyright permission.
 It can be distributed or reproduced only if allowed under the copyright act.

 - The author or the person holding the copyright may permit its partners or subscribers to distribute the information.